mik4el/cc1350-swim-thermo/README.md

 1. `rfWsnNodeBleAdv_CC1350_LAUNCHXL_tirtos_ccs` sanity checks the BLE advertising.
 1. `full_test_CC1350_SWIMTHERMO_tirtos_ccs` combines the above projects into one (except for BLE) and more exhaustively tests all features at the same time, this .

-## Known issues
-- Low effect on simple monopole antenna for 868MHz in rev 1 of PCB, about -70dBm to -60dBm close range measured with smartRF (comparable measurement with stock cc1350 launchpads is around -24dBm).

 ## Todos
-1. Evaluate new rev of PCB for improved radio effect.
 1. MVP swim thermo software and deploy.
 1. New rev of PCB with potentially input protection on gpios, external low current sleep timer using e.g. http://www.ti.com/product/TPL5111, improved contacts for termometers.